 But Myo Nyunt, spokesman of the ruling civilian-led National League for Democracy (NLD) government, defended the charges by officials, saying they must have recourse to protect their reputations.

 “Government officials also have the right to protect their personal integrity and their reputations and can file legal charges whenever they deem it [appropriate] to do so,” he told RFA.
 “The legal cases were opened by government officials based on their own individual decisions.”

 Though Myanmar’s parliament amended the Telecommunications Law in August 2017 following an outcry over the growing number of defamation cases opened under the legislation, free-speech advocates have doubted the effectiveness of the reforms, mainly because controversial Section 66(d) has not been repealed, Athan said.

-Section 66(d) prohibits use of the telecom network to defame people and carries a jail sentence of up to three years and a fine.
+Section 66(d) prohibits use of the telecom network to defame people and carries a jail sentence of up to two years.

 ‘Nothing to do with that’

 The Myanmar military has come under fire both domestically and internationally for its role in a brutal crackdown on Rohingya Muslims in Rakhine state in 2017, during which soldiers killed, raped, and tortured members of the ethnic and religious minority and torched their communities.
 Thousands of Rohingya died, and about 740,000 fled to safety in Bangladesh.

 Critics have also blasted Myanmar forces and the government for an escalation of armed conflict between soldiers and the Arakan Army (AA) in Rakhine and neighboring Chin states, which has left dozens of civilians dead, injured, or detained by military authorities, and has driven about 35,000 from their homes.